akaleeroy/collapse-lingo/README.md

 - (mechanical engineering) genetic algorithm generating millions of designs for a part, stress testing all of them in computer simulation and selecting the most optimal solution.
 That design can then be copied by craftsmen with hand tools.
 Ideally it is distributed with documentation (mentioning what it's optimized for, how and why).
 Or only the form was passed on, to be reproduced _in the dark._
 - using advances in cognitive science to develop teaching and learning methodologies, maximizing the chance that more people will learn new skills required by changing circumstances, faster.

+A related example from the field of cultural evolution: the evolution of the soundholes in violins, which settled on the f-hole as the most optimum, best-sounding option, after painstakingly improving over many centuries.
+It appears this evolution of violin soundhole design moved towards acoustic power efficiency[^violin-f-hole].

+[^violin-f-hole]: "For a constant void area, the f-hole has the maximum power radiation among other historic soundhole geometries in the violin family." – Tavakoli Nia, H. (2010). _Acoustic function of sound hole design in musical instruments_ (Doctoral dissertation, Massachusetts Institute of Technology).

 ### Caveats

 **Failures of cultural transmission.** Imitation leading to idolatry of the Old World and [decadent](#decadence) aping, losing sight of important properties of the technology.